ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/auth.md

 ### Interface Setup

-Just like the last time, we will start the actual coding by figuring out the initial shape of our API.
+Just like when we created the session vault service, we will start the actual coding by figuring out the initial shape of our API.
 Update `src/app/core/authentication/authentication.service.ts` to contain the following methods:

 ```typescript
 import { Injectable } from '@angular/core';